rust-lang/book/nostarch/chapter04.md

 fn calculate_length(s: &String) -> usize { // s is a reference to a String
     s.len()
 } // Here, s goes out of scope.
 But because s does not have ownership of what
-  // it refers to, the value is not dropped.
+  // it refers to, the String is not dropped.
 ```

 The scope in which the variable `s` is valid is the same as any function